DaxxTrias/NFI_FQ/readme.md

     "chat_id": "yourchatid",
 ```

-In this section you would change enabled to true and provide a token and id code for your telegram bot.
-Token would be the unique identifier of the telegram bot itself when you create the bot with botfather, chatid would be your own personal telegram identifier.
+In this section you would change enabled to true and provide a token and id code for your telegram bot if you wish to use the Telegram Bot interface for controlling your bot remotely. **Token** would be the unique identifier of the telegram bot itself when you create the bot with **Botfather**, **chatid** would be your own personal telegram UID#.
 [Read more here](https://github.com/freqtrade/freqtrade/blob/develop/docs/telegram-usage.md)

 <div align="center">

-> pairlists-kucoin-usdt-private.json
+> pairlists-kucoin-usdt-private.json - FreqUI interface
 </div>

 ```YAML